Captain Abram Kean

 O'Neill, p.
 961, calls him "a fearsome immortal in the story of the [seal] hunt."
 Looker, p.
 17, declares him "a proud man with an iron will and a narrow and suspicious mind" -- which seems an excellent summary to me.
 Even when he was alive, Maclean's Magazine called him "a combination of Al Capone, Admiral Byrd, and Sir Herbert Holt [a very efficient, even rapacious, businessman]" (ButlerHanrahan, p.
-110) -- which, given that Admiral Byrd lied about reaching the pole, seems to sum up most of his traits, although it omits Kean's ostentatious Christianity.
+110) -- which, given that Admiral Byrd lied about reaching the pole, seems to sum up most of his traits, although the list omits Kean's ostentatious (and Pharisaical) Christianity.

 He went to sea at 13, serving in his family's collection of four sailing boats (Kean, p.
-5), at about the same time his mother died at the age of 54, and first went sealing, with his family, at age 17 (Kean, p.
+5), at about the same time his mother died at the age of 54.
+He first went sealing, with his family, at age 17 (Kean, p.
 6).
 He married at 17 -- to a woman seven years older, Caroline Yetman, who was his father's housekeeper (Kean, p.
 7; Tarver, p.
 169).
 She would die in 1920 -- a quarter of a century before her husband -- after seven years of a paralytic illness (Kean, p.
 51).

 He first joined a seal hunt, under one of his brothers, at that same age (it is noteworthy that his uncle William Kean commanded one of the two very first sealing steamers, the first Wolf, in 1863; Chafe, p.
 25, Kean, p.
 88).
 Helped by his connections, Abram rose to command a "watch" of sealers at twenty.
 In 1882, at age 27, "becoming impatient and not wishing to serve any longer under another man" (Kean, p.
 8), he applied for and was given his first sealing ship, the Hannie and Bennie -- and failed to bring anything home.
 The next year, a storm almost sank the Hannie and Bennie -- and Kean stayed with her even when word came that his father was dying (Kean, p.
 9, although apparently he managed to make it home shortly before his father's death).
 So, in 1883, he was broke, without a ship, and with a large family of his own and his relatives' to raise (Kean, p.
 11).